 Beginner Woodsball Paintball Guide

-(DL) — Most beginners play paintball in the woods where there is no paintball guide to help you.
+(DL) — Learn paintball from the legend.
+Most beginners play paintball in the woods where there is no paintball guide to help you.
 Now there is.

 Did you know most professional paintball players started like you?
 You’ve been invited to a birthday party or corporate event.
 That’s how most every paintball player starts.
-The all return to the woods and they all are here to help you.
-Week after week I help first time players play comfortably, even excel.
+They all return to the woods and they all are here to help you.
+Week after week I help first-time players play comfortably, even excel.

 Introduction to Paintball

-Some call me a professional having played years in tournament ball, winning the Woodsball WorldCup (5 man Division) in 2015, playing scores of scenario games and of course playing three times a month in simple rec ball.
+Some call me a professional having played years in tournament ball, winning the Woodsball WorldCup (5 man Division) in 2014, playing scores of scenario games and of course playing three times a month in simple recball.

 I do also play speedball (air bunkers) at other fields, I can and will help you here.
 When done, visit my Youtube channel: DangerManXX for a multitude of How To Play Paintball videos taking your game to the next level.